 With his symptoms progressing rapidly by late 1992, Ed began to search for new research-based treatment approaches that his team of physicians might not be aware of.
 Even though his wife was on the clinical faculty of the University of Wisconsin School of Medicine, giving him access to the medical school library there, doing research before the Internet was very challenging; it required going through bound copies of research journals one at a time.
 However, thanks to a chance meeting on an airplane and a generous “pay it forward” gift, he was able to complete his research in early 1993 and formulate a novel disease pathogenesis model and a proposed experimental treatment based on this new disease model.
 He obtained insurance approval and began these experimental treatments in late 1993.
 Over the next two years of continued regular treatments, almost all of his symptoms went into full remission.
 He remains in excellent health with no return of clinical symptoms as long as his treatments are continued on a regular basis.
-His case report (Ed was the lead author) was recently published in the research journal Clinical Hemorheology and Microcirculation.
+His case report (Ed was the lead author) was recently published in the research journal Clinical Hemorheology and Microcirculation in 2017.

 Ed returned to normal health in 1995 and he wanted to try to help others deal with this terrible disease.
 With his computer background and the recent growth of the Internet, he created a website designed to educate scleroderma patients so they could work more effectively with their team of physicians to make the best possible individual care decisions.
 This website, initially just called the Scleroderma FAQ™ was launched in 1996 and for many years was one of the main sources of online information available to patients around the world.
 Now part of the Scleroderma Education Project website, the Scleroderma FAQ is a comprehensive, up-to-date, unbiased, research-based document that incorporates the latest in medical research but is written in a manner that can be understood by scleroderma patients with no medical training.

 In July 2014, Ed launched a completely redesigned Scleroderma Education Project™ website, located at SclerodermaInfo.org.
-The Scleroderma Education Project website includes an updated version of the Scleroderma FAQ, a Guide for New and Future Patients (also available in Spanish), and a series of technical articles on advanced topics like ANA and antibody testing.
-New articles and blog posts are constantly being added to the website, including some articles that are focused on educating physicians as well as patients.
+The Scleroderma Education Project website includes a completely updated version of the Scleroderma FAQ, a Guide for New and Future Patients (also available in Spanish), and a series of technical articles on advanced topics like ANA and antibody testing.
+New articles and blog posts are constantly being added to the website, including some articles that are focused on educating clinicians as well as patients.
 In early 2016, the Scleroderma Education Project was recognized as a 501(c)(3) tax-exempt non-profit organization by the United States Internal Revenue Service (EIN: 81-1450999).
 The Scleroderma Education Project is entirely staffed by volunteers so all contributions are used to advance scleroderma education and research.